Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 In my first Sprinter Van, I had a Thetford portable toilet.
 It did the trick, but I hated using it for #2 because dumping it was gross.
 Plus, finding a dump every 5 days to empty the toilet was a hassle.

-In my second and third van, we ditched the portable toilet and now rely on pee jars for #1 and this foldable Go Anywhere toilet that utilizes wag bags for #2 when a public toilet isn’t available.
+In my second and third van, I ditched the casette toilet and instead relied on pee jars for #1 and this foldable Go Anywhere toilet that utilizes wag bags for #2 when a public toilet wasn’t available.
 The toilet folds up really small so it doesn’t take up as much room as a cassette or composting toilet.
 Once you’re done doing your business, the bag just goes in any outside trash can.

 Portable GoAnywhere toilet in a Sprinter Van conversion